 Sometimes it feels like a lot of coworking space owners and staff simply don’t give a shit – you’re just a commodity.
 And that makes sense.
 Not every restaurant is Michelin starred, not every business has amazing customer service.
 I get that.

-A coworking business seems to be a hip thing to start right now, a potential money spinner and an easy business idea if you don’t want to drive an Uber or the licence for your popup food/cocktail truck has been refused.
+A coworking business seems to be a hip thing to start right now, a potential money spinner and an “easy” business idea.
 Starting a coworking space is the the internet cafe of our times for someone with a building, an “idea” and a yearn to make a buck.
 Some people just start a business to make money, they don’t care unless the bills aren’t being paid.
 I get that.

 Running a business is hard, finding good staff is hard, finding a premises is hard, dealing with business problems everyday is hard – and many coworking space owners may have the best intentions when starting up.
 I get that.